How to Configure AWS SSO CLI Access for Windows PowerShell

 }

-To avoid typing --profile with every command, set a default:
+To avoid typing --profile on every command, set a default.

 $env:AWS_PROFILE = "my-dev-account"